-Adult Core Services are basic outpatient services for people with a mental illness or an addictive disease.
-Services consist of evaluations by both a psychiatrist and a nurse; the development of a treatment plan, which may include prescription medication; outpatient counseling; supported employment; and home visits by a community service worker.
+Adult Core Services are basic outpatient services for people with a serious mental illness or an addictive disease.
+Services consist of evaluations by both a psychiatrist and a nurse; the development of a treatment plan, which may include prescription medication; a schedule of appointments for outpatient counseling; supported employment; and home visits by a community service worker.
 Behavioral Health Core Services include:

 - Behavioral Health Assessment and Service Plan Development

 - Psychological Testing

 - Diagnostic Assessment

 - Crisis Intervention

 - Psychiatric Treatment

 - Nursing Assessment and Care

 - Medication Administration

-- Case Management
+- Community Support

 - Individual Outpatient Services

 - Group Outpatient Services

 - Family Outpatient Services

+- Pharmaceutical Treatment